einarjon/adventofcode.sh/README.md

 ### 20.sh
  1. Slice and dice all permutations of the edges into arrays.
 Grep each tile against all permutations of edges.
 Convert line number to index/rotation.
 The ones with only 2 matches are corners.
 The ones with 3 are edges.
 Use that to assemble the image.
- 2. Not done yet: Once the picture is assembled, use a multi-line regex to find the monsters.
+ 2. Almost impossible in bash.
+The grep gave me the rotation, but not which tiles needed flipping.
+A second step compares left and right sides of each pair of tiles to decide which ones must be flipped.
+Once the picture is assembled, use a multi-line bash regex to find  a monster.
+Modify one char to not trigger again on that monster.
+Repeat until no more monsters are found.
 Then count.

 ### 21.sh
  Grep, sort, count